-Investment in cities is critical to fighting climate change.
+Panel: Sustainable cities – How to close the gap between ambition and investment?Investment in cities is critical to fighting climate change.
 Cities account for 75% of GHG emissions, 80% of global GDP, and will continue to grow as populations shift towards urban centers.
 Cities around the world have also shown that they can step up on climate action even when national actors have stepped back.
 But despite a relatively high level of ambition, cities face knowledge, financial, and regulatory hurdles to driving investment.
 This panel explored effective tools, financing structures, governance, and other approaches used by cities that can be scaled and replicated elsewhere to help close the sustainable urban infrastructure gap.

 - Chair: James Alexander, City Finance Programme Director, C40 Cities Finance Facility – James is Director of the City Finance Programme at the C40 Cities Climate Leadership Group.
 James is responsible for C40’s work supporting global megacities to overcome the barriers to financing climate action.

 - Hermann Amecke, Advisor, German Federal Ministry for the Environment, Nature Conservation & Nuclear Safety – Hermann is an advisor at the German Environmental Ministry (BMU) in the unit “IK I 4 – International Cooperation on Environment, Energy and Cities”.
 He is responsible for BMU’s international engagement on city climate action; including BMU’s funding for projects in developing countries.
 Prior, Hermann worked on climate finance negotiations and as a Senior Analyst at CPI, researching energy efficiency policies as well as climate finance tracking.

 - Albert Amos, Global Senior Manager for Urban Finance, World Resources Institute – Albert is a Global Senior Manager, Urban Finance at the WRI Ross Center for Sustainable Cities where he is responsible for developing strategies for sustainable urbanization, identifying opportunities for innovative financing, and building dialogues with the private sector.
 Prior to joining WRI in 2019, Albert served as a Senior Financial Sector Specialist with the International Finance Corporation of the World Bank.
 With a focus on capital markets, he developed financing plans for infrastructure projects globally and prepared diagnostics on Public Private Partnerships (PPP) and municipal finance in Turkey.
 He also worked on a research study on Fintech and access to finance.

 - Cristiana Fragola, Director of Partnerships and Government Relations, Global Covenant of Mayors for Climate and Energy – Cristiana is the Director of Partnerships and Government Relations at the Global Covenant of Mayors for Climate and Energy.
 She has been supporting Cities in developing and implementing climate action and resilience strategies for over a decade.
 She started with Mayor Bloomberg’s administration in NYC, then helped launch regional offices in Europe and the Middle East for The C40 Climate Leadership Group and the 100 Resilient Cities.
 Prior to joining the urban practice, she was legal advisor to the UNDP and corporate finance associate with Clifford Changes Rogers & Wells.

 - Josue Tanaka, Managing Director, Operational Strategy and Planning, Energy Efficiency and Climate Change, European Bank for Development & Reconstruction – Josué leads since 2006 the EBRD activities to scale up climate financing in central and Eastern Europe and in southern and eastern Mediterranean countries.
 Prior to EBRD, Josué Tanaka was at the World Bank being Special Assistant to the President and working in different posts on strategic planning, tropical forest conservation and environmental financing matters.

 Conversation: From risk disclosure to actionThe Task Force on Climate-Related Financial Disclosures has made recommendations both on physical risks due to climate impacts and transition risks due to the policy, technological, and market responses to be included in corporate financial filings.
 Understanding the various risks and opportunities associated with climate change, as well as the shifting preferences of shareholders and consumers, is key to informing capital allocation decisions.
 This conversation highlighted the Task Force, and how it could move from Article 173 to the right tools, standards, and ultimately actions, to make real progress before the UN Secretary-General Summit in September 2019.
 Chair: Dewi Dylander, Deputy Executive Director ESG, Pensionskassernes Administration A/S

 - As Deputy Executive Director Dewi is heading the ESG Department at PKA, the 4th largest pension fund in Denmark.
 Dewi works strategicly with optimizing the business through sustainable investments.
 Dewi has significant experience within the field of climate change and sustainable growth and believes that integrating ESG factors is essential to investment performance.
 She has worked in both the public and private sectors, and has special expertise in financial legislation and EU law.
 For several years she worked internationally, including in the Ministry of Foreign Affairs as a diplomat at the Embassy in Paris and as Denmark’s Chief Negotiator for the International Climate Negotiations in the Ministry of Climate.
 Dewi is a certified lawyer, former Executive Legal Director at ATP and has worked at the Financial Supervisory Authority.

 - Frédéric Samama, Deputy Global Head of Institutional & Sovereign Clients, Amundi – Frédéric, Co-Head Institutional Clients Coverage, joined Amundi in 2009.
 He is the founder of the SWF Research Initiative.
 Formerly, he oversaw Corporate Equity Derivatives within Credit Agricole Corporate Investment Banking in New York and Paris.
 During his tenure, he developed and implemented the first international leveraged employee share purchase program, a technology now widely used among French companies.
 He has advised the French Government in different areas (employee investing mechanisms, market regulation, climate finance, etc.) and has a long track record of innovation at the crossroads of finance and government policy.
 Over the past few years, his action has been focused on climate change with a mix of financial innovation, research and policy making recommendations.